demizer/doc-templates/devdoc.rst

 spec.rst_) and all the tests are passing and you are really excited to get your work included on the next release revision.
-The next step is to either merge the changes into the master branch and tag it or send a pull request on your private develop branch to the gpup project maintainer.
+The next step is to either merge the changes into the master branch and tag it or send a pull request on your private develop branch to the doc-templates project maintainer.
 Tagging allows snapshots to be taken of the git tree and presented as downloads on github.
 The tag message should include a list of changes since the last release.

 Principles for master branch releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~